2 - Vectors ------------------------------------------------------------------

 [1] "panda"

-Conversely, the below doesn’t work, because there is no object called panda
+Therefore, the code below doesn’t work, because there is no object called panda

 :